-Each employee receives an annual performance appraisal (usually in April or May).
+Each employee receives an annual performance appraisal (usually in July for the previous fiscal year performance).
 The appraisal is done in conjunction with a review of the employee's job description.
 Each employee submits a self-evaluation to his/her supervisor.
 The supervisor completes the evaluation, discusses it with the employee and gives the employee the opportunity to make oral and written comments.
 The employee must sign the evaluation acknowledging the employee has received a copy.
 If an employee should refuse to sign a performance evaluation, the supervisor should notify the Human Resources department and note the refusal to sign on the form with a witness present.